linear-b/gitstream/automations/request_screenshot/README.md

 Automation Actions:
 * Apply a `no-screenshot` label.
 * Post a comment that requests a screenshot.
+Update this action to provide specific context for your project.

 Visit the [gitStream docs](https://docs.gitstream.cm/) for more info about how to use this automation